 Everyone wants to have an impact on the world around them, right?
 We long to leave home and make our mark in the world.
-But at some point, we have a wakeup call that it isn't just as easy as wishing it.
+But at some point, we have a wakeup call that it wishing it doesn’t make it so.
 Maybe you were a local celebrity in your hometown, but upon arriving at the university or when you started your big job, no one cared.
 It is at that point that most people give up and surrender themselves to obscurity.
-Maybe they still have a hidden desire to have an impact, but they don't know how to do it.
+Maybe they still have a hidden desire to have an impact, but they don’t know how to do it.
 Well, here is something to help you measure your global impact & a few tips to increase your influence.

 What languages do you speak?

 If you speak English, that is a good start because 20% of the world speaks English.
 But that is a relatively small percentage.
 It will be hard to have a global impact today speaking only English, most influential people today are at least bilingual.
 Consider learning one of these other languages if you want to expand your impact and influence.
 Mandarin: 955 million speakers Spanish: 405 million speakers Arabic: 295 million speakers French: 76 million speakers

 What conversations do you engage in?